Committee on Professional Training

 COVID-19 Update: Our concern is for the health and safety of students, staff, and faculty in our community.
 Read our statements below on the changing educational landscape due to COVID-19, including information about virtual labs, certification, and pass/fail grading.

 Statements on the changing educational landscape due to COVID-19

-"Kitchen" Laboratory Experiences:.
-In general, institutional decisions surrounding the best way to offer laboratory experiences when fact-to-face instruction is not possible should comply with all safety regulations and be focused on safe and effective student learning.
+"Kitchen" Laboratory Experiences: In general, institutional decisions surrounding the best way to offer laboratory experiences when face-to-face instruction is not possible should comply with all safety regulations and be focused on safe and effective student learning.
 These types of activities would not affect your approval status unless they were used after face-to-face instruction resumed.